forvalho/household/README.md

 ## Recent Updates

 ### UI/UX Improvements
-- **Simplified Naming**: Application name changed from "Household Chores" to "Household"
+- **Simplified Naming**: Application name changed from "Household Chores" to "Household".
-- **Modern Admin Layout**: New sidebar navigation for admin area
+- **Modern Admin Layout**: New sidebar navigation for admin area.
+- **Equal-Height Kanban Columns**: All columns on the board now align to the same height.
-- **Always-Visible Actions**: Assign and Move buttons are always shown with proper disabled states
+- **Always-Visible Actions**: Assign and Move buttons are always shown with proper disabled states.
-- **Consolidated CSS**: All styles moved to `public/styles.css` for better maintainability
+- **Consolidated CSS**: All styles moved to `public/styles.css` for better maintainability.
-- **Improved Task Cards**: More compact design with better information density
+- **Improved Task Cards**: More compact design with better information density and spacing.

 ### Navigation Updates
-- **Admin Menu**: Simplified to "Tasks", "Members", "Admins", "Reports"
+- **Admin Menu**: Simplified to "Tasks", "Members", "Admins", "Reports".
 - **Member Interface**: "Kanban Board" renamed to "Tasks Board"
 - **Consistent Branding**: "Household" branding throughout the application